-Readers of thesportseconomist.com know that we generally take a very hard line against public subsidies for sports.
+Readers of The Sports Economist know that we generally take a tough line against public subsidies for sports.
 So, I am a bit surprised to find myself, I think, on the other side for once.
-Travis Waldron at ThinkProgress, who has written some very nice pieces in the past about stadium subsides, I believe, gets one wrong here.
+I believe Travis Waldron at ThinkProgress, who has written some lovely pieces about stadium subsidies, gets one wrong here.

 Quoting a report by Republican Sen. Tom Coburn of Oklahoma, Waldron notes that,

 The National Football League (NFL), the National Hockey League (NHL), and the Professional Golfers’ Association (PGA) classify themselves as non-profit organizations to exempt themselves from federal income taxes on earnings.
 Smaller sports leagues, such as the National Lacrosse League, are also using the tax status.
 Taxpayers may be losing at least $91 million subsidizing these tax loopholes for professional sports leagues that generate billions of dollars annually in profits.
 Taxpayers should not be asked to subsidize sports organizations already benefiting widely from willing fans and turning a profit, while claiming to be non-profit organizations.